govuk-one-login/tech-docs/README.md

-# Authentication technical documentation
+# GOV.UK One Login technical documentation

-TBA
+This documentation is for government services that want to integrate with GOV.UK One Login to

+* authenticate their users
+* verify their users' identity

 # Getting Started